 About Field Trips and Farm Visits

 Acta Non Verba: Youth Urban Farm Project (ANV) offers outdoor educational programs to pre-K through 12th grade students, college observation activity students, and adults that includes a tour of the farm, a discovery activity, food sampling, and an age-appropriate work project.
-The Coordinator will tailor the visit according to each group’s goals, interests, and time frame.
-Please click here to complete the field trip application!
+Our Farm Manager will tailor the visit according to each group’s goals, interests, and time frame.

-Price depends on how long the field trip lasts, how many participants, what type of activity, and if ANV will be providing snacks from the farm.
+**However, depending on how long the field trip lasts, how many participants, what type of activity and if ANV will be providing snacks from the farm, we work on a sliding scale rate.
+Groups of 25 or more may be subject to an increased fee.
+Our Farm Team will reach out if applicable to your group.

-Checks should be received in advance, made payable to Acta Non Verba: Youth Urban Farm Project.
-P.O.
-Box 22944 Oakland, CA 94609.
+Payments should be received in advance, made payable to Acta Non Verba: Youth Urban Farm Project.
+1001 83rd Ave.
+Oakland, CA 94621.
 Fees are fully refundable if trip is cancelled by ANV and in cases of extreme weather and/or emergency school closing.
-50% will be refunded if the trip is cancelled by theschool/ group.
+50% will be refunded if the trip is cancelled by the school/ group.

 - Exploring soil and compost